FoA-game/Lower-Nuovartica/EP1/items.md

 ### LN 08 - Mourner
 Robots, ghost-like in their presence, roam through the ruins with a mission to find and process human corpses. <br>
 The unclaimed bodies with faces still bearing smiles, are finally reduced to a wisp of smoke by the funeral machines. <br>
-Their names and dreams, along with the moon they dreamt of last night, dissolve together into the endless darkness.
+Their names and dreams, along with the moon they dreamt of last night, dissolve together into the endless night sky.

 ### LN 09 - Black Chip
 A photon register, specifically designed for storing those fantastical experiences woven by the Morpheus device. <br>